mia-platform/documentation/docs/software-catalog/manage-items/overview.md

 If you have any item without the `tenantId` property set, we recommend to do the following:

 - set the `tenantId` to any of your companies;
 - set the `visibility` field according to your needs.
-See the [related doc](/marketplace/add_to_marketplace/marketplace_items_accessibility.md#marketplace-item-visibility) for more information on this point.
+See the [related doc](/software-catalog/catalog-and-marketplace/overview.md) for more information on this point.

 :::

 :::info
-If you want to make your item accessible to other Companies, you can visit [this page](/marketplace/add_to_marketplace/marketplace_items_accessibility.md).
+If you want to make your item accessible to other Companies, you can visit [this page](/software-catalog/catalog-and-marketplace/overview.md#Enabling-the-visibility-to-all-Companies).

-Also, to learn how to migrate an item from the public to private internal Marketplace and vice versa, please refer to the [dedicated page](/marketplace/add_to_marketplace/change_marketplace_item_visibility.md).
+Also, to learn how to migrate an item from the public to private internal catalog and vice versa, please refer to the [dedicated page](/software-catalog/catalog-and-marketplace/overview.md#public-visibility).
 :::

-## Marketplace items
+## Software Catalog Items

 A Marketplace **Item** (also referred to as **Component**) is the basic unit of the Marketplace and represents a software resource available for use within Mia-Platform Projects.